Walter Jennings Jones: Career

 Jones worked as an acting professor of natural science at Wittenberg College, Springfield, Ohio.
 In September 1892, Jones started work at Purdue University but moved back to Baltimore.
 In March 1896 he became an assistant in physiological chemistry under John J. Abel at Johns Hopkins.
 He served in that role until 1899 when he became an associate in physiological chemistry and toxicology.
 In 1902, he became an assistant professor of physiological chemistry and toxicology.
 He served in that role until 1908.
 In 1908, Jones became a full professor of physiological chemistry when the Department of Physiological Chemistry was established.
 He served in that role until 1923.
 From 1923 to 1927, Jones served as DeLamar Professor of Physiological Chemistry, a role named after school benefactor De Lamar.

 In 1899 he visited Germany and was inspired by the work of Albrecht Kossel which led to a focus on the study of nucleic acids.
 Among the works that Jones did was to come to the conclusion that some nucleic acids had a five carbon sugar (in yeast) and that animals they had a six carbon sugar.
 This was a period when the contemporary model of tetranucleotides was proposed by Jones' rival P.A.
 Levene.
 Another discovery was thermostable enzymes capable of breaking the inter-nucleotide bonds, now known to be ribonuclease A.

 Personal life

-Jones married Grace Crary Clarke, daughter of Reverend George Clarke of Ocean Grove, New Jersey, in September 1, 1891.
+Jones married Grace Crary Clarke, daughter of Reverend George Clarke of Ocean Grove, New Jersey, on September 1, 1891.
 They had one daughter, Marion Eleanor.

 Jones lived at Hopkins Apartments.
 He died on February 28, 1935, at Union Memorial Hospital in Baltimore.
 He was buried at Mount Olivet Cemetery in Baltimore.